martinhofigueiredo/PSD/Project3/readme.md

 ## 3 – Arithmetic and logic unit for complex numbers (module __ALUX__)
 Module  __ALUX__  implements  a  set  of  functional  units  for  performing  arithmetic  and  logic operations on complex numbers.
 The __ALUX__ receives two 64-bit operands and produces one 64-bit  result.
 The  operands  and  the  result  are  composed  by  two  32-bit  fields  (signed integer),  referred  to  by  RE  (the  high  32  bits)  and  IM  (the  low  32  bits).
 For  complex arithmetic operations, RE and IM represent the real and imaginary parts a complex data and for real arithmetic operations, the RE and IM fields are treated as two independent integers.

 The interface of the __ALUX__ is presented in figure 3.
 Signals inA and inB are the two 64-bit operands  and  outAB  is  the  64-bit  result.
-The  execution  of  the  arithmetic  and  logic operations by module __ALUX__ is controlled by two handshake signals start and done and a 5- bit control word, opr, defining the operation to execute.
+The  execution  of  the  arithmetic  and  logic operations by module __ALUX__ is controlled by two handshake signals start and done and a 5-bit control word, opr, defining the operation to execute.

 The __ALUX__ operation starts when signal start is set to 1 and the result is ready at output outAB when signal done is asserted.
 Both handshake signals are set to 1 during a single clock  cycle.
 After  initiating  an  operation,  the  input  start  must  be  ignored  until  the operation is completed (done set to 1).
 The operations implemented by module __ALUX__ require a variable number of clock cycles, as illustrated in the timing diagram of figure 4.

 The initial set of operations to be implemented are described in next table, including the indication of the maximum duration of each operation, in clock cycles:

 | opr index | Operation: outAB <= ...| Max clocks |                             |
 |-----------|------------------------|------------|-----------------------------|